-Alberta Announced a Seven-Month Pause on Renewable Energy Projects
+Alberta on a Seven-Month Pause of Renewable Energy Projects

 On August 3, The United Conservative Party (UCP) government in Alberta declared that it would be pausing all renewable energy generation projects for seven months.
 The UCP also ordered the Alberta Utilities Commission to examine the future rules for new projects, specifically around the effects on agricultural land and the post-project cleanup requirements.